GitcrackerUK/Covid-Tracker/README.md

     * styled.js
   * jsconfig.json </s>
 * create list of details and data displayed in app
-* create structure of app
+* create in figma structure of the app
 * find free Covid data API
 * consider implementation of library nivo